Dart-Code/Website/_docs/commands.md

 * TOC
 {:toc}

-## Keybinding Commands
+## Adding Key Bindings for Commands

-For commands that do not already have their own key bindings you can add your own by following the steps in the [VS Code Key Binding docs](https://code.visualstudio.com/docs/getstarted/keybindings).
+For information on key bindings, including how to add your own, see [Key Bindings](/docs/key-bindings/)

 ## Dart: Change SDK

-If you have configured the [`dart.sdkPaths` setting](/docs/settings#dartsdkpaths) then this command will allow you to quickly switch between Dart SDKs.
-See [Quickly Switching Between SDK Versions](/docs/quickly-switching-between-sdk-versions) for more info.
+If you have configured the [`dart.sdkPaths` setting](/docs/settings/#dartsdkpaths) then this command will allow you to quickly switch between Dart SDKs.
+See [Quickly Switching Between SDK Versions](/docs/quickly-switching-between-sdk-versions/) for more info.

 ## Dart: Organize Directives